Lambdola/Bubble_Sort/README.md

 # Bubble_Sort
-Sorts a given list of number  in either ascending or descening order
+Sorts a given list of number  in either ascending or descending order